lino-network/testnets/README.md

 ```
 $ lino start
 ```
-You node should start syncing to our Lino Testnet.
+Your node should start syncing to our Lino Testnet.

 ## Join as Validator